Refer to this glossary of terminology, sorted alphabetically to learn more about an unfamiliar word.

 Interior Page: Any page within a site that is not the main homepage for that site.

-Internal Link: A link on your site that points to another page in the same website.
+Internal Link: A link on your site that points to another page or file within the CMS.

 Insert Media: The CMS capability to insert graphics, audio, video, and other multimedia types.

 Log: List of actions with person, date, and time noted.

 Multi-Browser Preview: The ability to display a preview of a web page in different browsers and different platforms before publishing.

 MultiEdit Content: A way to quickly enter information for several fields.
 At Michigan Tech this is used for header images at the top of a page.

 Navigation: The menu at the top and left of Michigan Tech webpages used to access other pages on the site.